Focus and Scope

 This journal utilizes the LOCKSS system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
 More...

 Journal of English Language Teaching is an online-only journal published by Jurusan Bahasa dan Sastra Inggris, FBS, Universitas Negeri Padang.
-This journal is published three times a year (September, March, dan June).
+This journal is published four times a year (March, June, September, and December).
 The Journal particularly aims to foster the dissemination of scientific information in the field of English Language Teaching.
 Articles published in Journal of English Language Teaching encompass a broad range of research or paper related to teaching English.

 This journal is indexed by: